OCHA-DAP/hdx-scraper-climada/README.md

 ### River flood

-Runtime for river-flood is about 75 minutes for 46 MB (single model)
+Runtime for river-flood is about 75 minutes for 46MB (single model)

+### Storm Europe

+Runtime for storm-europe is about 3 hours, generating 11MB.
+It is only run for

+The event date are supplied as a float which needs to be coerced to an int to convert to a date.
+Multiple events are recorded on each date, possibly representing hourly figures.

 ### Relative cropyield